 This pastry is the bomb.
-A combination of chocolate and espresso lets every gourmessian fall in love an craving for me.
+A combination of chocolate and espresso lets every gourmessian fall in love.
 Whoever said that this work of art can only be done by Bakers, misunderstood it completely.
 What are you waiting for?
 Try it out.

 Fun-Fact: Do you know why the effect of Espresso is so enticing?
 The caffeine contained in the espresso is a CNS stimulant and acts as a stimulant from a certain dose (more or less), motivation-promoting and mildly euphoric.